 Niza is thrilled to be assisting Mrs. Sheree Goldblatt, a fabulous team of professionals and wonderful families at Heilicher where she began a career as a first grade and kindergarten teacher for her 15 years.
 She enjoys writing and is the author for a published book: My Pixie Dixie, and is currently writing a children's book about peace called "Best Falafel Friends."
 She is very excited to help Heilicher students develop their skills and talents, build strong self images and build community to become life long learners!

 Rebecca (Becka) Steinberg, M.A.Ed., Academic Council Language Arts Coordinator and Grade 3 General Studies Teacher, earned her Certificate in Elementary Education from Grinnell College and her M.A.Ed. from Hamline University.
 Becka joined the Heilicher faculty in 2000.
 Outside of school, she enjoys spending time with her husband Dan, sons Andrew and Ryan (both current Heilicher students), and dog Snickers.
 Her other hobbies include music, reading, walking, watching Twins games, and traveling.

-Susan Vlodaver, Grade 1 General Studies Co-Teacher and Science Specialist Teacher K-4, earned her B.A. in Child Study from Tufts University and has completed coursework toward an M.A. in Public Affairs from the University of Minnesota.
+Susan Vlodaver, Academic Council Science Coordinator, STEAM Instructor and Lower School Science Teacher, earned her B.A. in Child Study from Tufts University and has completed coursework toward an M.A. in Public Affairs from the University of Minnesota.
 Susan joined the Heilicher faculty in 2005.
 Previously Susan taught for several years in early childhood programs in the Boston area.
 She also has studied child and family policy at the Humphrey Institute of Public Affairs at the University of Minnesota and has worked as a policy analyst for the State of Minnesota.
 Susan enjoys reading, knitting, walking, and spending time with her family.